A Radio Network for the Community

 Radio Campesina is a eight-station network of radio stations in four states with a loyal following of 700,000 daily listeners, the third largest Latino Spanish-format radio network in the nation.
 Radio Campesina ranks among the top stations in each of its markets.

 The radio stations are part of a larger movement, realizing Cesar Chavez's vision of Spanish-language radio that operates as a community center over the airwaves by entertaining, educating and actively involving its listeners in their communities.

 By entertaining, educating and spurring its largely immigrant and first-generation listeners to actively participate in their communities, Radio Campesina is more than a series of radio stations.
-It is owned by Latinos and run by Latinos for the benefit of Latinos.
-It also serves as both a way to reach the Latino community and as a bridge between Latinos and the larger community in which they live.
-It presently operates on the air in the Central Valley through Bakersfield and Visalia; the Central Coast's Salinas and Pajaro valleys; the Valley of the Sun out of Phoenix, Arizona; Yuma, Arizona as well as the neighboring Imperial Valley in California and northern parts of the Mexican states of Sonora and Baja California; and the Tri-Cities area of Washington state and northeastern Oregon.
+It is owned by Latinos, ran by Latinos and for the benefit of Latinos.
+It also serves as a way to reach the Latino community and as a bridge between Latinos and the larger community in which they live.
+Radio Campesina provides communities with an independent voice and generates widespread local participation and community support among listeners.

-Educational Radio for the 21st Century.
+Educational Radio for the 21st Century

 of educational radio by bringing educational radio to the masses in